 Meanwhile, three squadrons of cavalry , en route to Plaça Catalunya via Carrer Còrsega, had been held up by armed workers and loyal Assault Guards at Cinc d'Ors (the junction of Avinguda Diagonal and Passeig de Gràcia).
 The battle lasted two hours until the rebel cavalry retreated to a Carmelite convent on Avinguda Diagonal, where they encountered a group of recently shaved Guardia Civil dressed in nuns' habits.

-Around the same time a squadron of the 10th (Montesa) Cavalry Regiment and a mixed group of army engineers and artillery entered Plaça de Espanya and tricked a column of loyal Assault Guards with cries of, "Visca la Repùblica!
+Around the same time a squadron of the 10th (Montesa) Cavalry Regiment and a mixed group of army engineers and artillery entered Plaça de Espanya and tricked a column of loyal Assault Guards guarding the junction with cries of, "Visca la Repùblica!
 Visca Catalunya!"
 The artillery battery then began shelling barricades in Hostafrancs before training their guns on Hostafrancs Town Hall.
 The guns were soon encircled and later mobbed by outraged, unarmed civilians, supported by a few Asaltos.

 On the outskirts of Barceloneta workers deployed huge rolls of newsprint to create mobile barricades to prevent the rebel artillery advance along Avinguda d'Icaria from their barracks in Poble Nou.